 Egyptian Museum, Turin

-Known throughout the world, it is a real journey to the discovery of art and culture of ancient Egypt.
+Known throughout the world, it is a real journey to the discovery of the art and culture of ancient Egypt.
 It is one of the most important Egyptian museums in the world, second only to that of Cairo.
-Papyri, stature, sarcophagi, mummies and objects of worship await you in a exhibition of great beauty.
+Papyri, stature, sarcophagi, mummies, and objects of worship await you in an exhibition of great beauty.

-Where to stay: in the heart of Turin you can find the B&B Ven Sì, light eco-friendly B&B with excellent organic breakfast and free bicycles.
-If you prefer stay away from the city and immerse yourself in nature, we suggest you to live an unusual night in Soul Shelter Yurt, a tent from Mongolia with a panoramic terrace on the Alps and the city.
+Where to stay: in the heart of Turin you can find the Casaleggera, eco-friendly accommodation with a beautiful terrace in the city center of Turin.
+If you prefer to stay away from the city and immerse yourself in nature, we suggest you live an unusual night in Soul Shelter Yurt, a tent from Mongolia with a panoramic terrace of the Alps and the city.

 Reggia di Caserta

 One of the largest royal residences in the world, the Royal Palace of Caserta with its park does not need large presentations.
 The building belonged to the Bourbons, and since 1997 is a World Heritage Site.

 Where to stay: in the countryside of ancient Capua, not far from Caserta, the organic farm La Colombaia invites you to spend a relaxing holiday, between the Finnish sauna and the flavors of country tradition.